 Care should be taken to ensure that upland soils do not erode into wetland areas and cover wetland seedlings.
 As much as one centimeter of sediment can prevent germination of many wetland species.
 The planting of temporary cover crops can be an effective way of stabilizing projects prior to the installation of permanent seed mixes.
-If temporary cover crops are not planned for constructed areas of sites, additional mulch is recommended, at one-ton per acre in wetland areas, and two-tons per acre in upland areas.
+If temporary cover crops are not planned for constructed areas of sites, additional mulch is recommended at one-ton per acre in wetland area in upland areas.
 It is essential that a weed-free mulch be used; MCIA Certified Weed Free mulch (MnDOT Type 3) is recommended.
+It is important that any erosion control fabrics used for stabilization do not contain plastics.